Fefferman-Stein decomposition for $Q$-spaces and micro-local quantities: Introduction

 The importance of Fefferman-Stein decomposition exists in two aspects.\\ On one hand, there is a close relation between the $\bar{\partial}-$equation and Fefferman-Stein decomposition.
-On the other hand, this decomposition helps us get a better understanding of the structure of $BMO(\mathbb{R}^{n})$ and the distance between $L^{\infty}(\mathbb{R}^{n})$ and $BMO(\mathbb{R}^{n})$.
-Due to the above two points, Fefferman-Stein decomposition of $BMO(\mathbb{R}^{n})$ has been studied extensively by many mathematicians since 1970s.
+On the other hand, this decomposition helps us understand better the structure of $BMO$ space and the distance between $L^{\infty}(\mathbb{R}^{n})$ and $BMO(\mathbb{R}^{n})$.
+Due to the above two points, Fefferman-Stein decomposition of BMO space has been studied extensively by many mathematicians since 1970s.
 We refer the readers to Jones \cite{J1, J2} and Uchiyama \cite{U} for further information.
 In latest decades, Fefferman-Stein decomposition is also extended to other function spaces, for example, $BLO$, $C^0$ and $VMO$.
 We refer the reader to \cite{CR}, \cite{S} and the reference therein.